sigscale/hss/README.md

 Figure 1.4 ![figure-1.4](doc/card-flow.png?raw=true)

-To provision a new subscriber a card is taken from inventory and it's ICCID is used to determine the identities and keys stored on the UICC.
+To provision a new subscriber a card is taken from inventory and its ICCID is used to determine the identities and keys stored on the UICC.
 Appropriate *Public User Identities* are assigned and a *Service Profile* is selected for each one.
 A new `subscriber` and `user` table entry are created along with `address` table entries for each *Public User Identity*.

 Figure 1.5 ![figure-1.5](doc/provisioning.png?raw=true)